hrosseel/TDE_INTERP/README.md

 # On Time Delay Interpolation for Improved Acoustic Reflector Localization

-This repository contains the code for the paper "On Time Delay Interpolation for Improved Acoustic Reflector Localization".
+This repository contains the code for the paper "On Time Delay Interpolation for Improved Acoustic Reflector Localization", which was submitted to the Journal of the Acoustical Society of America (JASA).
+A preprint of this publication can be found on [ArXiv](https://arxiv.org/abs/2509.04629).

 Authors: Hannes Rosseel and Toon van Waterschoot.